MOUNT DORA BUZZ

 How the heck do you get rid of them?

 Gardeners that come across these robust pests know that managing them is a difficult challenge.
-The smaller black nymphs can be controlled by spraying an insecticide like Raid directly on them.
-However, as these Lubbers grow, their exterior becomes harder and more resistant to sprays.
+The smaller black nymphs can be controlled by spraying an insecticide like Raid directly on them or dusting them with Diatomaceous Earth powder which is more environmentally friendly.
+However, as these Lubbers grow, their exterior becomes harder and more resistant to sprays and powders.
 The yellowish adults are incredibly hardy, so gardeners are left with the unenviable task of removing them from plants manually and putting a shoe to them or placing them in a resealable plastic bag with a cotton ball soaked in acetone (nail polish remover) to be discarded.

 Gardeners can also use bran bait containing corn oil and insecticide to attract and kill lubbers.
 However, these big grasshoppers are less likely to eat bait if there’s attractive vegetation in the area.